The Ohio Department of Education requires that each school district identify students in both academics and the arts on an annual basis.

 Visual and Performing Arts Nomination Form Sample

-Instructions: Circle the area (or areas) of the visual and performing arts in which you believe the student should be screened for possible gifted identification.
-Then place a checkmark in the box next to each behavior or attribute you have observed in the student nominated.
-Write additional observations you think may be relevant on the back of this form or attach additional pages.
+These are the visual and performing arts areas in which you might nominate a student to be screened for possible gifted identification along with applicable behaviors or attributes observed in the student nominated.
+Nominators also write additional observations that may be relevant on the back of the nomination form or attach additional pages.

 Elaborates on other people’s ideas and uses them as a jumping off point as opposed to copying from others